 Concern about violence was identified in 11.6 per cent of all cases raised between 2005 and 2014.
 In 2015 violence accounted for 11.8 per cent of complaints.

-The ASB and the advertising industry have demonstrated their responsibility and commitment to good practice in this area by developing a coherent and responsible approach to the issue.
+Ad Standards and the advertising industry have demonstrated their responsibility and commitment to good practice in this area by developing a coherent and responsible approach to the issue.
 This approach is grounded in ensuring that advertisements are legal, decent, honest and truthful and are prepared with a sense of obligation to the consumer and society.